jerdog/auth0-blog/_posts/2018-10-03-develop-modern-apps-with-react-graphql-apollo-and-add-authentication.markdown

 ---
 layout: post
 title: "Developing and Securing Modern Apps with GraphQL, React, and Apollo"
+metatitle: "Learn to Develop and Secure React Apps with GraphQL, Apollo, and Auth0"
-description: "Learn how to build modern apps with GraphQL, and Apollo, including authentication with Auth0."
+description: "Learn how to build modern apps.
+Follow along to see how to build GraphQL API using resolvers and connect to SQLite database.
+React app front-end and authentication with Auth0."
+metadescription: ""
 date: 2018-10-03 8:30
 category: Technical Guide, Stack, Modern Apps
 author: